progit/progit/de/02-git-basics/01-chapter2.markdown

 	 3 files changed, 54 insertions(+), 0 deletions(-)

 As you can see, the `--stat` option prints below each commit entry a list of modified files, how many files were changed, and how many lines in those files were added and removed.
 It also puts a summary of the information at the end.
 Another really useful option is `--pretty`.
 This option changes the log output to formats other than the default.
 A few prebuilt options are available for you to use.
-The oneline option prints each commit on a single line, which is useful if you’re looking at a lot of commits.
+The `oneline` option prints each commit on a single line, which is useful if you’re looking at a lot of commits.
 In addition, the `short`, `full`, and `fuller` options show the output in roughly the same format but with less or more information, respectively:

 Die `--stat` Option zeigt unterhalb jedes Commits eine kurze Statistik über die jeweiligen Änderungen an: welche Dateien geändert wurden und wieviele Zeilen insgesamt hinzugefügt oder entfernt wurden.
 Eine weitere nützliche Option ist `--pretty`.
 Diese Option ändert das Format der Ausgabe und es gibt eine Anzahl mitgelieferter Formate.
 Das `oneline` Format listet jeden Commit in einer einzigen Zeile, was nützlich ist, wenn du eine große Anzahl von Commits durchsuchen willst.
 Die `short`, `full` und `fuller` Formate zeigen die Commits in ähnlicher Form an, aber mit jeweils mehr oder weniger Informationen.

 	$ git log --pretty=oneline
-	ca82a6dff817ec66f44342007202690a93763949 changed the verison number
+	ca82a6dff817ec66f44342007202690a93763949 changed the version number
 	085bb3bcb608e1e8451d4b2432f8ecbe6306e7e7 removed unnecessary test code
 	a11bef06a3f659402fe7563abf99ad00de2209e6 first commit